wjawaid/gatepoints/README.md

 CRAN
 ----

-Once available on CRAN, the package can be downloaded using
+The package can be downloaded from CRAN using:

 ``` {.r}
 install.packages("gatepoints")